asnyder97/Jitana-MPA/README.md

 [Mysql Insatallation](https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-16-04) on Ubuntu 16.04, if not already installed.

 Create cc mysql database and use [schema](https://github.com/asnyder97/Jitana-MPA/blob/master/db/schema) to create necassary tables.

-  Special note:  this schema and use of IC3 is thanks [SEALANT](https://softarch.usc.edu/sealant/).
+Special note:  this schema and use of IC3 is thanks to [SEALANT](https://softarch.usc.edu/sealant/).

 **Step Three**
 ---